stefan-b-jakobsson/basload-rom/README.md

 - #INCLUDE <filename>, includes the content of another source file.
 - #AUTONUM <1..100>, sets the number of steps the line number is advanced for each line in the runnable code.
 - #CONTROLCODES <0|1>, turns off (0) or on (1) support for named PETSCII control characters, for instance {WHITE} or {CLEAR}.
+- #SYMFILE <filename>, writes a symbol table for debugging purposes to the specified file name.
+Add @: before the file name if you want to overwrite an existing file.
+This option may only occur once in the source code, before any BASIC code has been outputted.

 ## Running BASLOAD